iamgautammallick/mongodb/readme_terraform.md

 This Terraform project allows you to create a Kubernetes-like multi-cluster setup on AWS EC2 instances.
 You can easily specify the number of control plane and worker nodes, which makes it easy to set up and manage multiple clusters by adjusting the number of instances.

 ## Prerequisites
+- Two or more servers running Ubuntu 22.04.
 - Terraform installed on your local machine.
 - AWS credentials configured with sufficient permissions to create VPC, Subnet, EC2 instances, Security Groups, etc.
 - SSH key-pair for accessing the EC2 instances.